 - 1 cup reserved dried shrimp water or tap water

-- 1 head of butter lettuce or your choice
+- 15 butter lettuce leaves or your choice

 - If you have accidentally thrown out the shrimp water (I have done this on a few occasions), just use tap water.